Fukushima299792458/IoT-Weather/README.md

 Every ten seconds the webpage requests an update and compares the new average to the old average distance.
 If the change in average distance is more than 5cm and there is no faster or warmer movement detected by the other functions then it changes the title and heading of the page to "Slow Movement Detected".

 ### Fast Distance Change
-Similar to the [IR motion sensor](https://github.com/Fukushima299792458/IoT-Weather/edit/main/README.md#ir-motion-sensor) if the time drops more than 100 (approximately 1.715 cm) below the average
+Similar to the [IR motion sensor](https://github.com/Fukushima299792458/IoT-Weather/edit/main/README.md#ir-motion-sensor) if the time drops more than 100 (approximately 1.715 cm) below the average then, when every 10 seconds the webpage requests an update, it returns `true` and if there is no warm movement detected by the [IR motion sensor](https://github.com/Fukushima299792458/IoT-Weather/edit/main/README.md#ir-motion-sensor) it sets the title and heading

 ![image](https://github.com/Fukushima299792458/IoT-Weather/assets/132644178/fa0f9c99-21d5-441e-938c-dc867a74a01c)
 Note: 1 microsecond equivalent to 0.343 mm of sound travel time!
 That's 343 µm!!
 A total precision of ±686µm between 10s averages!!!
 However, < 1cm between individual measurements...